mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 <!-- INSERT IMAGE of incomplete platformer with annotations -->
 <!-- After making quick alterations to an incomplete platform game.  -->

 A standard way to progress from an incomplete game would be to follow a step-by-step tutorial which covered adding new game features in a pre-set order.
 In the 3M model learners choose the order then implement new features.
 I asked my family learners what they would like to add to this project.
 They came up with a list of features including; moving hazards, jumping on enemies, finding a door or flag to progress to the next level.
 We can describe these features as game design patterns.
 Design patterns have an important role in the way that professional coders learn their trade.
 They are part of the craft approach to coding.
 The craft in this case involves building a knowledge of patterns that occur in a particular genre.
 Game design patterns come in different forms but at the most user-oriented level as illustrated in the examples above they have the advantage of being immediate and concrete to learners.
 Game design patterns are used as a relatable way for student to choose their paths and to structure support via coding concepts linked to these patterns.

+As I developed resources to support students to implement the kinds of patterns they wanted to add to their game, categories of patterns emerged.
+I noted these and organised the patterns accordingly to help student to navigate them.

+- [Game Mechanics:](#game-mechanics)  things to do with the actions of the game
+- [Game Space:](#game-space) things to do with the layout of the game
+- [Game Polish:](#game-polish) music, backgrounds, graphics and story elements
+- [Challenge and Systems:](#challenge-and-systems) how different elements interact to create challenge

 An example of a game mechanic design pattern follows.

 <!-- DO I NEED TO GO INTO THE FORMAT OF A DESIGN PATTERN HERE?
 NOT REALLY IN DETAIL - JUST LIST AN EXAMPLE-->